conekta/conekta-go/docs/CustomerFiscalEntitiesRequest.md

 ### NewCustomerFiscalEntitiesRequest

-`func NewCustomerFiscalEntitiesRequest(address CustomerFiscalEntitiesRequestAddress, ) *CustomerFiscalEntitiesRequest`
+`func NewCustomerFiscalEntitiesRequest(address CustomerAddress, ) *CustomerFiscalEntitiesRequest`

 NewCustomerFiscalEntitiesRequest instantiates a new CustomerFiscalEntitiesRequest object This constructor will assign default values to properties that have it defined,